Doctor of Public Health (DrPH)

 Bloomberg American Health Initiative

 The Bloomberg American Health Initiative will offer funding for 8-10 Bloomberg Doctoral Fellows whose areas of research and practice align with one of the Initiative's five focus areas.
-Please note that this is a highly competitive fellowship and applicants should plan for additional funding options.
-Interested students must apply for both the DrPH program and the Fellowship (two separate applications) by December 1, 2020 in order to be considered for funding beginning in 2021.
+Given that only approximately 8% of applicants who apply for the fellowship receive it, applicants should plan for additional funding options when applying to the DrPH.
+Interested students must apply for both the DrPH program and the Fellowship (two separate applications) by December 1, 2021 in order to be considered for funding beginning in 2022.
 For further details regarding eligibility and the application process, please visit the Bloomberg American Health Initiative website.

 Additional Funding Opportunities